 Healthy Sexual Behaviors and Risk Reduction Tips

 Engaging in respectful and healthy sexual behavior is the best way to avoid risk.

 - Clearly communicate your intentions to your sexual partner and give them a chance to clearly relate their intentions to you.

 - If you have limits, make them known as early as possible.

-- DO NOT MAKE ASSUMPTIONS about consent, someone’s sexual availability, whether they are attracted to you, how far you can go, or whether your partner is physically and/or mentally able to consent.
-If there are is any uncertainty, you do not have consent.
+- Do not make assumptions about consent, someone’s sexual availability, whether they are attracted to you, how far you can go, or whether your partner is physically and/or mentally able to consent.
+If there is any uncertainty, you do not have consent.

-- Understand that consent to one form of sexual behavior does not imply consent to any other forms of sexual behavior.
-For example, consenting to kissing a partner does not constitute consent to engage in intercourse.
+- Understand that consent to one sexual act does not imply consent to any other sexual act.
+For example, consent to kiss does not constitute consent to undress your partner.

 - Mixed messages from your partner are a clear indication that you should stop, defuse any sexual tension, and communicate better.
 You must respect your partner’s timeline and comfort level for sexual activity.
 For example, you may be misreading your partner’s signs or they may not have figured out how intimate they want to be with you.